Beaches in Thanet

 If you see or suspect palm oil on the beach, or other items which have been washed up on the beach, please report your sightings with specific locations and photos where possible, to firstname.lastname@example.orgPermalink

-For full details of booking procedures together with the prices contact the Box Office at the Winter Gardens on 01843 296111 or visit Your Leisure website
+For full details of booking procedures together with the prices contact Your Leisure on 03333 660 661 or visit Your Leisure website’

 There is an excellent range of chalets available.
 They can be hired on a daily, weekly, monthly, seasonal and annual basis.
 The chalets are very popular with both visitors and local residents.